dalgu90/mimic-tools/README.md

 ### 2.4 - Document cleaning

-Documents contain lines with composed of only symbols or with a high proportion of them.
-Also lines can start with tabulations, spaces or other symbols.
-Sentences are cut with hard line breaks which render them difficult to process with NLP tools.
+Documents contain lines which are mostly composed of symbols.
+Also some lines start with several tabulations, spaces or other symbols.
+On top of that, sentences are cut with hard line breaks which render them difficult to process with NLP tools.
 In this step, the script will:
     1. Remove lines with a large majority of symbols
     2. Strip symbols at the beginning and at the end of the line
-    3. Remove hard sentence break in paragraphs
+    3. Remove hard sentence breaks in paragraphs

 ```bash
 python ~/mimic-w2v-tools/main.py CLEAN \